Professional property investment advice is a specialist role integral to having a robust property selection process.

 We have listed a number of property advisers, advocates and buyers agents who are members of recognised industry associations because we believe they satisfy 4 major criteria;

-- They do not have a stock list of properties to sell, as they represent buyers not vendors
+- They do not have a stock list of properties to sell, as they represent buyers, not property owners

-- They charge a fee for service and do not accept commission payments from property vendors
+- They charge a fee for service and do not accept commission payments from property owners

 - They hold Professional Indemnity Insurance

 - They are APA (Accredited Property Adviser) or QPIA (Qualified Property Investment Adviser) qualified